study-camp/2018/PITCHME.md

     + Composite Layer = time for creating final view by combining multiple elements that influence that section of view

 Bottom line:
-DevTools helps detect different sources of latency in your website, and provides tools to debug causes of those performance issues.
+Chrome DevTools (CDT) helps detect different sources of latency in your website, and provides tools to debug causes of those performance issues.
 It does NOT however fix them for you.

 ---